 But wait – there’s more.
 We mentioned that knowing software and hardware is important, so we can’t leave out some of the equipment a Videographer might need in addition to their camera.
 What about microphones and lighting in addition to the other software and hardware?

 All of these skills are necessary to become a Videographer.
 It’s an interesting and diverse role, but its main requirement is just one thing — to nail the shot in as few takes as possible.

 There are dozens of Videographers to choose from out there.
 But Artisan Talent has already done the work of screening the best ones and they’re waiting for you.
 Make the call.
+Start with a good Videographer Job description.
 We’ve built our expertise around matching your needs with the right creative talent to fit your goals.
-Artisan Talent can help you find the perfect match for your project. (click here).
+Artisan Talent can help you find the perfect match for your project. (click here to find talent).

 If you’re a Videographer, we take the hard work out of finding you the next gig.
 Call on us to talk with a talent representative about your skills.
-You can also view our creative employment agency’s list of available opportunities or submit your resume (click here).
+You can also view our creative employment agency’s list of available opportunities or submit your resume (click here to find a job).